Introduction to Titanium Machining

 First thing is choosing the right tooling for Titanium.
 Don’t grab the first generic end mill you find and hope for good results.
 Follow these 6 rules to choose tooling that will work better for Titanium.

-1. Use More Flutes when Machining Titanium
+1. Use a Cutting Tool with More Flutes when Machining Titanium

 The properties of Titanium keep rpms and chiploads low.
 A 10 flute endmill is too tight for the chiploads most materials can handle, but it can work fine with Titanium, especially given you need to reduce radial engagements.
 Cranking up the number of flutes is the only way you can get cycle times into the realm of productivity.